Alcoholism can be successfully treated as a chronic illness, allowing former users to maintain a sober life.

 Medications for Treating Alcoholism

 There are several medications used to treat the physical effects of alcoholism, such as cravings and withdrawal.

 Medications used to treat alcoholism include:

-- Benzodiazepines.
-Benzodiazepines such as Valium and Klonopin may be used to moderate withdrawal symptoms for those starting recovery.
+Benzodiazepines such as Valium and Klonopin may be used to moderate withdrawal symptoms.
 These drugs can reduce anxiety and irritability during detox.
 Benzodiazepines work particularly well for those detoxing from alcohol because both substances act on the GABA receptors in the brain.